ircv3/ircv3-specifications/core/sts-3.3.md

 ### The `preload` key

-This OPTIONAL key, if present, indicates that the server requests to be included in STS preload lists.
+This OPTIONAL key, if present, indicates that the server agrees to be included in STS preload lists.
 If it has a value, the value MUST be ignored.

-Clients not looking to confirm whether the server requests to be included in STS preload lists SHOULD ignore the presence of this key.
+Clients not looking to confirm whether the server agrees to be included in STS preload lists MAY ignore the presence of this key.

-If the client receives the `preload` key on a non-secure connection, it is invalid and MUST be ignored.
+If a client receives a `preload` key on a non-secure connection, it is invalid and MUST be ignored.

+See the [Pre-loaded STS policies section](#pre-loaded-sts-policies) for more information on preload lists.

+### Server Name Indication

-Servers SHOULD verify whether the hostname provided to them via SNI is a hostname that is whitelisted for preloading by administrators to determine whether or not to advertise this key.
+Before advertising an STS policy, servers SHOULD verify whether the hostname provided by clients, for example, via TLS Server Name Indication (SNI), has been whitelisted by administrators in the server configuration.

-If no hostname is available via SNI, this key SHOULD NOT be sent.
+If no hostname has been provided for the connection, an STS policy SHOULD NOT be advertised.

-This is to ensure that server administrators have control on which hostname may be preloaded in case the server has multiple.
-It is possible that a server has a wildcard certificate or a certificate with Subject Alternative Names but its administrators only wish to get a subset of those preloaded.
+This allows server administrators to retain control over which hostnames are STS-enabled in case the server is accessible on multiple hostnames.
+It is possible that a server uses a wildcard certificate or a certificate with Subject Alternative Names but its administrators only wish to advertise STS on a subset of its hostnames.

 For example a server presents a wildcard certificate for `*.example.net`.
 `irc.example.net`, `example.net`, `www.example.net` and `test.example.net` all
 point to the IP address of the server.
-The administrators may not wish to get `test.example.net` or `www.example.net` preloaded.
-Verifying the hostname sent via SNI before advertising the `preload` key ensures that only administrator-approved hostnames will get preloaded.
+The administrators may not wish to have STS enabled for `test.example.net` or `www.example.net`.

-See the [Pre-loaded STS policies section](#pre-loaded-sts-policies) for more information on preload lists.
+IRCd software SHOULD allow for each part of the STS policy to be configured per hostname.
+This allows server administrators to, for example enable STS persistence on all hostnames, but only enable a preload policy for a subset.

 ### Handling disconnection